|THE MIRACLES, SIGNS AND

 During the final forty day period the Lord Jesus was with the eleven apostles He prepared them for a soon-to-be future ministry.
 As part of that preparation He specifically charged them to observe all things whatsoever He had commanded them.
 These commandments included what is frequently called "The Great Commission."

 Today most of God's people who have gone into the mission field quote selected portions of this "Great Commission" to support the fact that the Lord Jesus is sending His servants into the world to carry out an intensive evangelization effort, whether that missionary endeavor happens to be on foreign soil, in a domestic rescue mission, in a printed ministry, or by radio and television.
 Since we believe that "all Scripture is given by inspiration of God and is profitable for doctrine, for reproof, and for instruction in righteousness" (2 Tim.
-3:16), we believe it is proper to apply selected portions of the Lord's final commandments to God's servants who sacrificially spread the glad tidings to the lost.
-Other Scriptures strongly agree that all members of the body of Christ, not just those who call themselves missionaries, are ministers of the gospel and therefore should preach the good news to others here at home and abroad.
+3:16), we believe it is proper to apply selected portions of the Lord's kingdom commandments to God's servants who are burdened to spread the glad tidings to the lost.
+The Scriptures strongly agree that all members of the body of Christ, not just those who call themselves clergy, are ministers of the gospel and therefore should preach the good news to others here at home and abroad.

 But while it is proper to apply some of the details of the Lord's final words while He was on earth to our current evangelization efforts, it is also important to understand the primary context of what has become known as "The Great Commission."

 Over the years this writer has attended a number of "missionary meetings."
 In those meetings speakers have cited a limited number of features contained in the so-called "Great Commission" in support of "foreign missions."
-But at the same time a number of aspects of the Lord's "Great Commission" have been bypassed.
+But at the same time certain specific aspects of the Lord's "Great Commission" were not mentioned.
 And seldom is this "Great Commission" taken up as a serious Bible expository topic.

 To see what we mean, kindly look at the actual wording of our Lord's final charge to His followers on earth as it is recorded in each of the four gospels and in the opening chapter of the Acts.
 As you read our Lord's words you will see why we maintain that many missionary speakers do not quote all of the actual parting words of the Lord Jesus as we read them in all four gospels and in the Acts to promote and to describe their particular missionary endeavors.